bottlerocket-os/bottlerocket/tools/refresh-timestamp-lambda/README.md

 This is a lambda function that periodically refreshes a TUF repository's `timestamp.json` metadata file's expiration date and version.

-Every time this lambda runs, the expiration date is pushed out by a custom number of days from the current date (defined by the lambda event).
+If the current date passes the defined refresh threshold, the expiration date is pushed out by a custom number of days from the current date (defined by the lambda event).
+Otherwise the lambda does not push out the updated and signed `timestamp.json` metadata file, which makes the execution equivalent to a no-op operation.

 ## Compiling & Building